 \section{Introduction}

-Transfer learning (TL) is applied to improve the predictive performance of machine learning in a target domain with limited data by reusing knowledge gained from training in related source domains.
-Its great potential has already been demonstrated in various real-world problems, including computer vision \citep{Krizhevsky2012ImageNetCW, Csurka2017DomainAF}, natural language processing \citep{Ruder2019TransferLI, Devlin2019BERTPO}, biology \citep{Sevakula2019TransferLF}, and materials science \citep{Yamada2019PredictingMP, wu2019machine,Ju2019ExploringDL}.
-Notably, most of the outstanding successes of TL to date have relied on naive analytic procedures using deep neural networks.
-For example, a conventional method reuses feature representations encoded in an intermediate layer of a pre-trained model as an input for the target task, or uses samples from the target domain to fine-tune the parameters of the pre-trained source model \citep{yosinski2014transferable}.
+Transfer learning (TL) is a methodology to improve the predictive performance of machine learning in a target domain with limited data by reusing knowledge gained from training in related source domains.
+Its great potential has been demonstrated in various real-world problems, including computer vision \citep{Krizhevsky2012ImageNetCW, Csurka2017DomainAF}, natural language processing \citep{Ruder2019TransferLI, Devlin2019BERTPO}, biology \citep{Sevakula2019TransferLF}, and materials science \citep{Yamada2019PredictingMP, wu2019machine,Ju2019ExploringDL}.
+Notably, most of the outstanding successes of TL to date have relied on the feature extraction ability of deep neural networks.
+For example, a conventional method reuses feature representations encoded in an intermediate layer of a pre-trained model as an input for the target task or uses samples from the target domain to fine-tune the parameters of the pre-trained source model \citep{yosinski2014transferable}.
 While such methods are operationally plausible and intuitive, they lack methodological principles and remain theoretically unexplored in terms of their learning capability for limited data.
 This study develops a principled methodology generally applicable to various kinds of TL.